• Skip to primary navigation

 This post may contain affiliate links.
 This blog generates income via ads.

-This post was originally published on January 24, 2017 and was updated on October 20, 2020.
 Learn how to roast garlic with this simple oven method.
-Requiring only two ingredients and a little bit of time homemade roasted garlic is a great way to get major flavor payoff in your cooking!
+Requiring only two ingredients and a little bit of time this homemade roasted garlic is a great way to get major flavor payoff in your cooking!

 Cloves of roasted garlic are stored in a small glass jar covered in olive oil.
 The jar sits on a wooden cutting board.